Louis-Napoléon, Prince Imperial: In literature

 We advanced to a dried-up river bed and had to cut away the banks to get the ambulance across.
 Eventually, we reached a kraal beside a large mealie field where we found the bodies of the Prince and some of his party.
 They had been surprised by Zulus as they rested in the kraal.
 The Zulus broke out of the mealie field and killed them before they could remount their horses.
 The Prince had been stabbed 16 times with assegais.
 We made a rough coffin and put his body in the ambulance.
 After burying the other bodies where they were found, we went back to the column.
 The Prince's body was taken back to England for burial.

+The Hideous Silence (BBC Radio, 1975) by Michael Robson, broadcast on BBC Radio 4’s Saturday Night Theatre is rooted in the historical controversy surrounding the death of Louis-Napoléon.
+The play is set years after the event in colonial India, focusing on the disgraced British Army officer, Lieutenant Jahleel Brenton Carey, whose career and honour were destroyed by his connection to the Prince's death.
+The play and its title concerns the years of ostracisation that Carey endured, leading to his pitiful death in Bombay in 1883.

 The Prince Imperial is a minor character in Donald Serrell Thomas's Sherlock Holmes pastiche novel Death on a Pale Horse (2013).

 Titles, styles, honours and arms

 He was styled Prince Imperial of France from birth.